corda/corda/docs/source/tutorial-cordapp.rst

 *Via web/example:*

 * PartyA: Navigate to http://localhost:10009/web/example and hit the "refresh" button
-* PartyA: Navigate to http://localhost:10012/web/example and hit the "refresh" button
+* PartyB: Navigate to http://localhost:10012/web/example and hit the "refresh" button

 The vault and web front-end of PartyC (at ``localhost:10015``) will not display any IOUs.
 This is because PartyC was not involved in this transaction.